Perspective | U.S. agencies spent years testing pandemic responses. But many didn’t learn lessons for coronavirus, GAO finds.

-“Challenges identified in prior exercises and incidents persisted during the COVID-19 response,” according to GAO, a government-wide watchdog.
+“Challenges identified in prior exercises and incidents persisted during the COVID-19 response,” according to the GAO, a government-wide watchdog.
 That left federal and other officials feeling “underprepared to respond to the COVID-19 pandemic.”
-GAO “highlighted a disconnect between preparedness activities and exercises conducted prior to the pandemic and what was needed for an effective response.”
+The GAO “highlighted a disconnect between preparedness activities and exercises conducted prior to the pandemic and what was needed for an effective response.”

 The study examined 19 after-action reports from 2009 through 2019, including 11 based on exercises.
-The review included eight after-action reports from the departments of Homeland Security, Defense, Agriculture, and Health and Human Services for the real-life spread of H1N1, Ebola, and Zika.
-Department officials agreed to GAO’s 16 recommendations in the report released last month.
+The review included eight after-action reports from the departments of Homeland Security, Defense, Agriculture, and Health and Human Services for the real-life spread of H1N1, Ebola and Zika.
+Department officials agreed to the GAO’s 16 recommendations in the report released last month.

-Consistent with its firm fact-based, nonpartisan and nonpolitical stance, GAO, which identifies itself as “the supreme audit institution for the United States,” did not discuss the various ways former president Donald Trump’s specific actions and inactions contributed to the United States leading the world in covid-19 deaths.
+Consistent with its firm fact-based, nonpartisan and nonpolitical stance, the GAO, which identifies itself as “the supreme audit institution for the United States,” did not discuss the various ways former president Donald Trump’s specific actions and inactions contributed to the United States leading the world in covid-19 deaths.
 On Jan.
 19, his last full day in office, the U.S. covid-19 death toll exceeded 409,000, far more than any other nation, according to data provided by Johns Hopkins University.
 Now more than 666,000 Americans are dead.

-Previous “exercises and after actions identified significant gaps and challenges that actually unfolded during the pandemic,” Chris Currie, GAO’s homeland security and justice director said by email.
+Previous “exercises and after actions identified significant gaps and challenges that actually unfolded during the pandemic,” Chris Currie, the GAO’s homeland security and justice director, said by email.
 “In short, agencies did not follow up and close these gaps beforehand.”

-GAO found that “several key themes continued to emerge” during the last decade “and that those same issues manifested as challenges during the COVID-19 response.”
+The GAO found that “several key themes continued to emerge” during the past decade “and that those same issues manifested as challenges during the COVID-19 response.”
 The themes included the need to improve:

-• Coordination of response operations and resources
+• Coordination of response operations and resources.

-• Information management “across all levels of government and with nongovernmental, private sector, and international entities” and
+• Information management “across all levels of government and with nongovernmental, private sector, and international entities.”

 • Development, modernization and testing of plans and capabilities.